capri1989/reveal.js/README.md

-This is our presentation for the openSUSE Conference 2018 https://events.opensuse.org/conference/oSC18
+This is our presentation for the openSUSE Conference 2018 https://events.opensuse.org/conference/oSC18/program/proposal/1813

-* Ceph Dashboard v2
+* Ceph Manager Dashboard